hitoshi-watase/sercrod/docs/reference/directives/global.md

 Notes:

-- Because the code runs inside `with(scope){ ... }`, free identifiers first resolve against Nablla’s evaluation scope, then fall back to `globalThis`.
+- Because the code runs inside `with(scope){ ... }`, free identifiers first resolve against Sercrod’s evaluation scope, then fall back to `globalThis`.
 - `*global` is intended for side effects, not for returning values.